NSW Respondent: Preparing the Payment Schedule

 • Respondents are strongly advised to keep a record of the time, date and manner of service on the claimant.
 A claimant may deny receiving a payment schedule in which case the respondent must be able to evidence the date of service.

 • When items are sent by ordinary post, allow sufficient time for them to be received.
-Generally, items sent by ordinary post are deemed to be received on the fourth working day after posting.
+Generally, items sent by ordinary post are taken to have been effected on the seventh working day after the letter was posted.
 We recommend against post as claimants have denied receipt.

 • Should fax be permitted by contract as a form of service, ensure you retain the full page fax receipt and refrain from sending colour photographs, and plans as they are generally rendered unreadable.
 Lengthy faxes have been known to lose pages in transmission.